puggobread/puggobread/README.md

 - 👋 g'day, i’m @puggobread - she/they pronouns are fine!
 - 👀 i’m interested in actually making somthing for once ( ͡° ͜ʖ ͡°)
-- 🌱 messing with blender, should i recreate liyue?
+- 🌱 i have unrivaled kny knowledge, ask me a question and i can answer
 - 💞️ violin best instrument
 - 📫 ...........@.........
 - i hope you have a great day!!